TypeNetwork/tn-VariableRecipe/VariableBaking.md

 ## Baking

 * Updated Nobel (also copied the CondensedBlack to BlackTmp for now).
 If real Black is replacing, then also the design space files should be changed to this name.
-* Running form Sublime (see also the VariableRecipe markdown file that I am working on.
-Needs download of free MacDown application to open and preview).
-Open the Nobel repo in Sublime (not a free license) Uncomment (just) one of the UFO 2 design space line in the gsubrules.py.
+* Running from Sublime (see also the VariableRecipe markdown file that I am working on.
+Needs download of free [MacDown](https://macdown.uranusjr.com) application to open and preview).
+Open the Nobel repo in Sublime (not a free license) Uncomment (just) one of the UFO 2 design space line in `gsubrules.py`
-* Open the makeVar-Roman.py in hit cmd-B in Sublime. (select the Tools/Build System--> Python fir the first time).
+* Open the `makeVar-Roman.py` and hit cmd-B in Sublime (on first run, select the Tools/Build System --> Python)
-* If all is installed (fontmaker, fonttools, etc). then this should create a VF in Sublime at the background.
+* If all is installed (fontmake, fonttools, etc) then this should create a VF in the background
-* If Finder/cmd-I is selected on a TTF font to open FontView as default, then generated VF automatically open in FontView is they are finished.
+* To automatically open generated VFs in FontView when generation is finished, go to Finder, select a TTF font, press cmd-I, and set this filetype to open by default in FontView

 Currently there is no axis-based glyph substitution for Nobel, but it can easily be added to the file.
 The above will be added to the VariableRecipe with screen images.